 The cabins at Natural Tunnel State Park or Appalachian Mountain Cabins make a great home base for your family fun.
 During the summer, Natural Tunnel offers daily activities suitable for the entire family.
 Take a kayak or canoe trip down the Clinch River, one of the world’s most bio-diverse river systems.
 Better yet, grab a spot for canorkeling where you can view the river’s large variety of freshwater mussels.
-Caving, guided hikes to the Devil’s Bathtub, sunset hayrides and many more family friendly activities are offered at the park.
+Caving, kayaking, sunset hayrides and many more family friendly activities are offered at the park.

 One of the area’s top attractions, Creation Kingdom Zoo is a breeding facility for rare and endangered species.
 Creation Kingdom provides visitors with the opportunity to see rare animals up close and personal.
 Owned and operated by Marc and Elaine Bradley, the zoo is totally self-funded and participates in the Species Survival Programs (SSP).
 The zoo prides itself in a more natural landscape for the animals and visitors alike to enjoy!
 If you visit around Halloween, don’t miss Creation Kingdom Zoo’s “Boo at the Zoo” event where your little ghosts and goblins can trick or treat around the animal exhibits at night!